cloudfoundry/diego-notes/README.md

 ### Maintaining Consistency: Convergence

-Since tasks are guaranteed to run at most once, the BBS never attempts to "restart" Tasks.
+Since tasks are guaranteed to run to completion at most once, the BBS never attempts to "restart" Tasks after they have finished.
 Instead its role is:

 1. The BBS will update the database records of Tasks that are `RUNNING` on failed Cells.